 2. Mobile phone charging stops when it is fully charged.

-We all know that the even if you keep your mobile phone in charging, it does not overheat and does not catch fire.
-This is due to the mistake proofing mechanism kept in place to break the circuit when the phone is 100% charged.
+We all know that even if you keep your mobile phone in charge, it does not overheat and does not catch fire.
+This is due to the mistake-proofing mechanism kept in place to break the circuit when the phone is 100% charged.

 3. Different size fuel nozzle for different fuel

 Did you notice you can’t put a diesel fuel nozzle in a petrol car fuel tank?
 This is because the nozzle diameter is different for petrol and Diesel fuel injectors.
 This is saving the driver’s from injecting wrong type of fuel.

 4. Washing machines shuts down when the lid is open